 Our LUNAR-pandFLU program continues to progress under the award from the Biomedical Advanced Research and Development Authority ("BARDA") that we obtained in 2022.
-The program includes all non-clinical, manufacturing, and regulatory support to advance a vaccine to protect against disease caused by H5N1 highly-pathogenic avian influenza.
-A pre-IND meeting was granted and Written Response Only (WRO) was received for integration into future development plans.
+The program includes all non-clinical, manufacturing, and regulatory support to advance a vaccine to protect against disease caused by H5N1 highly pathogenic avian influenza.
+A pre-IND meeting was granted, and a Written Response Only ("WRO") was received for integration into future development plans.
 Nonclinical safety studies have been completed that will enable the Phase 1 clinical trial.

+The IND application was submitted on October 9, 2024.
 Enrollment for a Phase 1 clinical trial designed to evaluate the safety and immunogenicity of ARCT-2304 (LUNAR-pandFLU candidate vaccine) is expected to begin before the end of 2024.